 SSSL encourages all members of a team to participate on Match Day – this allows for the fairest and best competition.
 However, it’s understood that sometimes players are unable to make a scheduled Match for any reason.

-– All Players who are present on Match Day will play a Minimum of Three (3) Games and a Maximum of (4) Games.
+1. All Players are present on Match Day, they will play a Minimum of Three (3) Games and a Maximum of (4) Games.

-– The Away team will put its Players on the court prior to playing the first game with each player moving to his respective pit box.
-The Home team will then be afforded the luxury of countering with the Two Players that best suits the team.
+5. The Away team will put its Players on the court Prior to playing the first game – with each player moving to his respective pit box.
+The Home team will then be afforded the Luxury of countering with the Players that best suits the team.

 A) Fairness Provisions